-City on a Hill teachers and administrators are working to provide all students who need them with Chromebooks to be able to complete assignments during our closure.
+City on a Hill teachers and administrators are working to provide all students who need them with Chromebooks to be able to participate in Distance Learning during our closure.
 Students will be graded on these assignments, and they are encouraged to complete the work to the best of their abilities and treat this differently than they would a school vacation week.

 Frequently Asked Questions (FAQ)

 How long will City on a Hill be closed?